A polar bear walks along the sea ice

 In the remote Arctic town of Longyearbyen, Svalbard, set at 78º North, curious residents have been watching the progress of a clear dome taking shape outside the Svalbard Museum, stopping by to ask questions and find out what it's about.

-From July 5-August 10, the dome will be open to the public as a free pop-up interpretive center, the Polar Bears International Ice House (Isbjørn Internasjonalt Ishus).
+For several weeks this summer, the dome will be open to the public as a free pop-up interpretive center, the Polar Bears International Ice House (Isbjørn Internasjonalt Ishus).
 The temporary exhibit, a joint effort with the Svalbard Museum, will expand our presence in Svalbard, where we’ve been conducting polar bear den research since 2015, working in partnership with the Norwegian Polar Institute and the San Diego Zoo Wildlife Alliance.

 Krista Wright, our executive director, recently shared her thoughts on the new project and its impact on polar bear conservation.